appirio-tech/cs-website-cms/README.md

 We will be using our [new API](https://github.com/cloudspokes/cs-api) with this project so please check out the repo for info.
 There's not a ton of documentation at this time so you may need to check out the source code comments for samples or the specs (using VCR).

 If your code is making any "destructive calls" (create, update, delete) with the new API, you will need to pass an API Key in the header of each request.
-Please email support@cloudspokes.com with the subject "Sandbox API Key Request" and we'll generate a key for you that will be good for all future challenges of this type.
+Please email support@cloudspokes.com with the subject "Sandbox API Key Request for cs-website-cms" and we'll generate a key for you that will be good for all future challenges of this type.

 ## Local Development